Of all the sales opportunities you’ve had in the past couple of months, how many of those deals have just slipped away?

 Most salespeople today are still pitching to their prospects.
 I know I mentioned this before when I said to stop the PEP—but it’s so important that I need to say it again.
 Pitching doesn’t work anymore.

 When you begin conversations with your prospects, do you start talking about yourself, your organization, what you offer, your products, your services?
+Are you basically just trying to ask for the sale?
 Do you have a PowerPoint slide deck where you present an About Us page?
 If you’re doing any of that stuff, it means you’re pitching.
 And you’ve got to stop, if you want to learn how to close the sale.